 Civilians have borne the brunt of violence between government forces and Houthi fighters.
 Pro al-Qaeda militias and Sunni tribes have also waged their own insurgencies in southern Yemen.
-And since 2002, the United States has undertaken counterterrorism operations using drone strikes against al-Qaeda in the Arabian Peninsula (AQAP).
+And since 2002, the United States has undertaken counterterrorism operations via drone strikes against al-Qaeda in the Arabian Peninsula (AQAP).

 All countries taking part in coalition military operations, as well as the Yemeni armed forces and armed groups, should take all feasible precautions to minimize harm to civilians and avoid damage to civilian homes, businesses and infrastructure, and facilitate humanitarian aid.

-In 2015, we issued a policy brief with key recommendations for the Saudi coalition on civilan protection.
+In 2015, we issued a policy brief with key recommendations for the Saudi coalition on civilian protection.
 We are engaging with the US—which is providing logistical and intelligence support to Saudi Arabia—to provide critical advice on civilian harm mitigation tactics and tools to its Saudi counterparts.
-That support should include bolstering Saudi Arabia’s understanding of how its operations affect civilians; Riyadh should be strongly encouraged to track civilian harm and create the capacity to provide post-harm assistance to those suffering losses.
+That support should include bolstering Saudi Arabia’s understanding of how its operations affect civilians.
+Riyadh should be strongly encouraged to track civilian harm and create the capacity to provide post-harm assistance to those suffering losses.